luord/luord.github.io/content/pages/rules.md

 - "There's a kind of excited curiosity that's both the engine and the rudder of great work."
  —Paul Graham.

-- "The true currency of life is time, not money, and we've all got a limited stock of that."
- —Robert Harris.

 - “The difference between successful people and really successful people is that really successful people say ‘no’ to almost everything."
  —Warren Buffet.

+- "Think about what you'd like to become more often than thinking about what you'd like to get."
+ —David Heinemeier Hansson.

+- "When you have trouble with procrastination, before you use the hammer of discipline, ask: “How can I make this compelling and irresistible?”"
+ —[Stepan Parunashvili](https://stopa.io/).

 - "You just keep going 'til you get something. [...]
 You gotta keep forcing it, forcing it, forcing it."
  —John Mayer.

-- "When you have trouble with procrastination, before you use the hammer of discipline, ask: “How can I make this compelling and irresistible?”"
- —[Stepan Parunashvili](https://stopa.io/).

 - "Keep it simple stupid."
  —Kelly Johnson.